 VLOOKUP from another workbook

-To lookup product data, pricing, or other information stored in a separate (external) workbook, you can use the VLOOKUP function with a full reference to the other workbook.
+To lookup and retrieve information stored in a separate (external) workbook, you can use the VLOOKUP function with a full reference to the other workbook.
 In the example shown, the formula in C5 is:

 This is a standard use of the VLOOKUP function to retrieve data from the 4th column in a table: